 Barbara Pym was born in Oswestry, England.
-She was acclaimed as ‘the most underrated writer of the century’ by Philip Larkin.
+She was acclaimed as ‘the most underrated writer of the century’ by Philip Larkin

 A writer from the age of 16, Pym’s substantial reputation evolved through the publication of six novels from 1950 to 1961.
-She resumed writing in 1977 with the publication of Quartet in Autumn, which was shortlisted for the 1977 Booker Prize - the year when Philip Larkin was chair of the judges - and went on to write two more novels.
+She resumed writing in 1977 with the publication of Quartet in Autumn, which was shortlisted for the Booker Prize 1977 - the year when Philip Larkin was chair of the judges - and went on to write two more novels.
 She died in 1980.
 Several other works were published posthumously.

 Barbara Pym